 Between the food, the event space, the photographer and the band — you may have spent a large part of your savings on your wedding.
 If you were lucky enough to receive wedding gift money from friends and family, you can really make this newfound money work for you.
 Instead of using your cash for a trip to Cabo or on a new car, consider the following suggestions:

-Start an emergency fund.
 We know it doesn’t sound as glamorous as a spa package, but starting an emergency fund can help to combat stress when something unexpected comes up.
-Whether it’s a sudden doctor bill or car repair, this saved bundle of dough will help if times get tough.
+Whether it’s a sudden doctor bill or car repair, this saved bundle of dough can help if times get tough.
 It’ll also make you feel better to know there’s a bit of a cushion.
 We recommend opening an account that offers quick access and storing away $1,000 — you can always add to it.

 Already have a nest?
 You could make updates and improvements to your current place, which can potentially increase its property value.
 Here’s the scoop on what’s hot in kitchen and bathroom upgrades.

-Look into life insurance.
 Now’s the perfect time to take out a life insurance plan for you and your new spouse.
-Pushing a plan to the side any further will make it more difficult to attain.
+Pushing a plan to the side any further can make it more difficult to attain.
 Thankfully, this isn’t a huge investment, just a smart one.
-Allstate offers three kinds of life insurance plans to serve budgets of all sizes.
-Check out our life insurance tools here.